lemonadesaltbagel/Unbabel-Mind/DOCKER_README.md

-# Docker Setup for Unbabel Project
+# Docker Setup for Unbabel Mind Project

 This project uses Docker for consistent development and deployment environments with a full-stack setup including frontend, backend, and database services.